themattinthehatt/lightning-pose-2024-nat-methods/README.md

 pip install -e .
 ```

-The installation takes about 5 minutes on a standard desktop computer.
+The installation takes less than a minute on a standard desktop computer.

 ## Download figshare data
 You will need to select a folder where the data and results are stored, referred to as `data_dir`